 SYSTEM (ALSO REFERRED TO AS SOLAR SWIMMING POOL OR SPA HEATING OR COOLING SYSTEM, OR SOLAR POOL OR SPA HEATER).
 An assemblage of components designed to heat or cool water for swimming pools or spas by solar thermal means, excluding pool recirculation components.

 302.1.4 Fluid compatibility.
 Fluids intended for contact with system materials shall not corrode or otherwise adversely affect system materials to the extent that their function will be impaired beyond design specifications during the system design life.

+302.1.4.1 Fluid high temperature limit.
+The maximum no-flow temperature of the system shall not exceed the high temperature limit of the heat exchange fluid.

 302.1.5 Finish.
 Materials that come into contact with the pool user shall be finished, so that they do not constitute a cutting, pinching, puncturing or abrasion hazard under casual contact or intended use.

+302.1.6 Rated temperature/pressure.
+Materials that come into contact with the pool water shall be designed to withstand the ambient and anticipated system temperature and pressures.

 302.6 Entrapped air.
 Means shall be provided for air and gas removal or entrainment down to a drainback reservoir from the piping system.